5 Tips on How to Clean A Water Heater

-- First, you will want to shut down the power for the water heater and the cold water inlet valve.
-Next, you want to unscrew the cold-water supply line and take out the pipe stub that connects to the cold-water port.
+- Unscrew the cold-water supply line and take out the pipe stub that connects to the cold-water port.
 The cold-water supply line is located at the top of a water heater.

 - Then you can take a cleaner with a citric-acid base, such as Mag-Erad, and pour this down the hole.
 It will take eight hours for this cleaner to eat away at the buildup in the tank.
 After this point, you can attach a garden hose to the drain valve at the bottom of the heater; the other end of the hose should be outside.
 Then open the drain valve and connect the cold-water supply to the heater again.
 You can then turn the cold water back on.
 Watch the water coming out of the hose; it will be murky for a while.
-Once the water coming out is clean, you can shut the drain valve and detach the hose.
+Once the water coming out is clean, you can shut the drain valve and detach the end of the hose.

 Our team of experienced plumbing technicians can provide you with a no-obligation quote, and if you have a plumbing issue in the evening or on the weekend, our expert services will cost you nothing extra.
+Save trips to the hardware store and have peace of mind that a professional plumber brings when the job is done right.
 Learn how we may be able to help you solve your plumbing problems when you contact a Kansas City plumber today!